 - Trial Court: State the judgment or decision in the case.
 Did the court decide in favor of the plaintiff or the defendant?
 What remedy, if any, did the court grant?

 - Issue: State the issue or issues raised on appeal.
 This is where you will describe the opinion you are briefing.
 In this section of the brief, state the factual and legal questions that the court had to decide.
 To analyze a case properly, you want to break it down to its component parts.
 Be sure to stick to the relevant issue or issues because these are the ones for which the court made a final decision and which are binding.

 - Rule: In a sentence or two, state the legal principle or the applied rule of law on which the court relied to reach its answer (the holding).

 - Rationale: You now should describe why the court arrived at its holding.
-This section of the case brief may be the most important, because you must understand the court’s reasoning to be able to analyze it and apply it to other fact situations, such as those you will see on the bar exam.
+This section of the case brief may be the most important because you must understand the court’s reasoning to be able to analyze it and apply it to other facts, such as those you will see on the bar exam.

 - Objective Theory: Concurring and dissenting opinions can present an interesting alternative analysis or theory of the case.
 Therefore, you should describe the analysis in your case brief.
 It will help you see the case in a different light.

 Keep your briefs brief